OpenLineage/OpenLineage/spec/Naming.md

 # Naming

-We define the unique name strategy per resource to ensure it is followed uniformly independently from who is producing metadata and we can connect lineage from various sources.
+We define the unique name strategy per resource to ensure it is followed uniformly independently of who is producing metadata, so we can connect lineage from various sources.

 Both Jobs and Datasets are in their own namespaces.
-Job namespaces are related to their scheduler.
+Job namespaces are related to their schedulers.
 The namespace for a dataset is the unique name for its datasource.

 ## Datasets
 The namespace and name of a datasource can be combined to form a URI (scheme:[//authority]path)